plone/training/mastering_plone/views_3.rst

     >>> brain.title == obj.title
     False

-Who can guess what :py:attr:`brain.title` will return since the brain has no such attribute?
+Who can guess what :attr:`brain.title` will return since the brain has no such attribute?

 .. only:: not presentation